On the Origin of Inertia: Implications for Dark Matter and Dark Energy: Introduction

-Alfred Einstein was inspired by Mach's principle.
-The General Theory of Relativity attempted to interpret inertia, considering that it is the gravitational effect of the whole Universe, but as pointed out by Einstein, it failed to do so [1].
-Einstein showed that the field equation of General Relativity implies that an object in an empty Universe has inertial properties.\
+The idea that the only meaningful motion of a particle, is motion relative to other matter in the Universe, has never found its complete expression in a physical theory.
+The Special theory of Relativity eliminated absolute rest from physics, but acceleration remains absolute in this theory.
+Albert Einstein was inspired by Mach's principle.
+The General theory of Relativity, attempted to continue this relativization and interpret inertia considering that it is the gravitational effect of the whole Universe, but as pointed out by Einstein, it failed to do so.
+Einstein showed that the gravitational field equations of General Relativity imply that a body, in an empty Universe, has inertial properties \cite{key-17}\cite{key-18}\cite{key-19}.

-Following Mach's principle, Dennis Sciama in a paper in 1952 attempted to interpret inertia using a model where gravitational forces are described by equations similar to Maxwell equations [2].
-In this paper, the inertia of an accelerating object is an inductive effect of all other objects of the Universe and the principle of equivalence is a result of the theory and need not be introduced axiomatically.
-But no answer was given to the question of how inertial forces appear exactly at the time when a body is accelerating.\